-Attempts to improve your business can follow this same pattern: You introduce a great idea that will really improve your business and processes.
-You communicate the plan to your supervisor, get approval, and then make the change.
+Attempts to improve your business can follow a common pattern: You introduce a great idea that will really improve your business and processes.
+You communicate the plan to your manager, get approval, and then make the change.
 Fast-forward a few weeks, and you find that things have gone back to the old ways.

 No matter how good the idea, without a solid process improvement plan in place, the change won’t last.
-Learn the essential steps involved with every process improvement plan.
+Learn seven essential steps involved with every process improvement plan.

 What is process improvement?